njsmith/posy/pybi/README.md

     platform's .pybi file.
 (Note that Requires-Python constraints can be checked by using the `python_full_version` value.)

-    This is also just a bunch of generally useful information.
+    The markers are also just generally useful information to have accessible.
 For example, if you have a `pypy3-7.3.2` pybi, and you want to know what version of the Python language that supports, then that's recorded in the `python_version` marker.

   * `tags`: The PEP 425 tags supported by this interpreter, in preference order, except that the special platform tag `PLATFORM`